apache/doris/docs/en/docs/advanced/materialized-index.md

 SELECT store_id, sum(sale_amt) FROM sales_records GROUP BY store_id;
 ```

 The above query will automatically match `store_amt`.
-The user can use the following command to check whether the current query matches the appropriate materialized view.
+The user can use the following command to check whether the current query matches the appropriate materialized index.

 ```sql
 EXPLAIN SELECT store_id, sum(sale_amt) FROM sales_records GROUP BY store_id;